 Not available for general enrolment.

 Upon successful completion, students will have the knowledge and skills to:

-Indicative AssessmentAssessment of the special topics course will depend on the nature and structure of the course.
+- Assessment of this special topics course will depend on the nature and structure of the course topic.
 The details of the project and assessment items will be negotiated and agreed upon prior to formal enrolment in the course.
-(L.O.
-1-3)
+(100) [LO 1,2,3]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.